Guiding Members Toward Better Well-being

 Direction 2: 'Recommendation for you' Section

-After user testing and internal discussions, we decided to implement both Direction 1 and Direction 2 to meet different member needs.
+After user testing and internal discussions, we decided to implement both directions, but prioritized Direction 1 for MVP 1 to deliver quick impact, while planning Direction 2 for future rollout.

 SOLUTION / FINAL DESIGN

-To improve message engagement, I led design updates across multiple surfaces—including the homepage, Message Center, and message detail view—collaborating closely with product and engineering partners to ensure a consistent, scalable experience for members.
+To improve message engagement, I led design updates across key surfaces including the homepage, Message Center, and message detail views on both desktop and mobile.
+I collaborated closely with product and engineering partners to deliver a consistent, scalable experience that works across devices and touchpoints.

 REFLECTION